• Skip to primary navigation

 Sharpie Paint Pen Project Tips

-• Don’t worry about perfection when painting, mistakes can be removed using vodka or rubbing alcohol and a q-tip.
+- Don’t worry about perfection when painting, mistakes can be removed using vodka, nail polish remover, or rubbing alcohol and a q-tip.

-Want more quick craft project with great results?
+Love quick craft projects?
 Sign up for my free newsletter and never miss a thing!

 I am making a plate with my class.
 Is there a way to make it food safe after having the kids decorate it with sharpies?
 If I baked it and sealed it with with acrylic spray, would this be sufficient?